snak3bite/oraclephpwizard/Install_OCI8_on_debian_11.md

 [root@ghost ~]# php -m|grep oci
 oci8
 ```
-If that returns oci8 you're it is working.
+If that returns oci8 it is working.
 You can also use

 &lt;?php print_r(get_loaded_extensions()); ?&gt;